GiefKid/ChallengeDeckPlus/README.md

 ### Play any challenge on any stake

-Vanilla always starts a challenge on White Stake.
+Vanilla only has challenges at white stake.
 This mod adds a stake chip to every row of the challenge list:

 - **Left click** the chip to cycle the stake up, **right click** to cycle it down (White through Gold).
 - The row's completion check reflects the highest stake you've beaten that challenge on.